bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 #### Step 2: Initializing matrices

-You'll need two matrices to carry out the Needleman-Wunsch algorithm: an F-matrix that stores the score of each "optimal" sub-alignment, and a traceback matrix that allows you to determine the optimal global alignment (as a path through this matrix).
+You'll need two matrices to carry out the Needleman-Wunsch algorithm: an F-matrix that stores the score of each "optimal" sub-alignment (this is the one we created in class), as well as a traceback matrix that allows you to determine the optimal global alignment (as a path through this matrix).
 Initialize two empty matrices for these purposes.

 *Hint*: With sequence 1 of length *m* and sequence 2 of length *n*, both matrices should be of size (*m+1*)×(*n+1*), to account for potential leading gaps in either sequence.